-- You will maintain a large part of your progression passive lineup, with Rampage providing a massive damage and toughness mutliplicative increase (due to Strength scaling), Berserker Rage providing consistent DPS boost because of your full Fury reserve, and Boon of Bul-Kathos cutting your ever so valuable Wrath of the Berserker cooldown shorter.
-Since you will not be running a setup with an axe in your mainhand, you should alter the Weapons Master passive to Brawler for a better damage bonus.
+- You will maintain a large part of your progression passive lineup, with Rampage providing a massive damage and toughness multiplicative increase (due to Strength scaling), Berserker Rage providing consistent DPS boost because of your full Fury reserve, and Boon of Bul-Kathos cutting your ever so valuable Wrath of the Berserker cooldown shorter.
+Since you will not be running a setup with an axe in your main-hand, you should alter the Weapons Master passive to Brawler for a better damage bonus.

 Most of the gear from the Greater Rift progression build will still make sense for speed farming, but a few variations will be necessary in order to maximize your productivity and momentum during regular Rift clears.

-The Horde of the Ninety Savages set is still worn almost in its entirety, but it is recommended that you use 2 pieces of the craftable Aughild's Authority set, in order to capitalize on your elite fighting prowess and snowball your performance throughout the rift; the loss of life sustain items should be negligible during speed GR farming.
+The Horde of the Ninety Savages set is still worn almost in its entirety, and it is recommended that you use 2 pieces of the craftable Aughild's Authority set, in order to capitalize on your elite fighting prowess and snowball your performance throughout the rift; the loss of life sustain items should be negligible during speed GR farming.
 Of course, this necessitates the use of Ring of Royal Grandeur in your jewelry Cube slot to complete the 6-piece HotNS bonus.

 To help you with farming the gear you need for your builds, we have two very useful guides that you can access by clicking the links below: a Salvage Guide to help you quickly check whether or not you can safely salvage a piece of gear and a Legendary Farming Guide to help you efficiently farm legendaries and set items.